officelearn/azure-docs.sv-se/articles/active-directory/user-help/multi-factor-authentication-end-user-signin.md

 ---
-title: Logga in med tvåstegsverifiering – Azure AD
+title: Sign-in using authentication with a work or school account - Azure AD
-description: Lär dig hur du loggar in på ditt arbets-eller skol konto med hjälp av de olika metoderna för att verifiera två faktorer.
+description: Learn how to sign in to your work or school account using the various two-factor verification methods.
 services: active-directory
 author: eross-msft
 manager: daveba